-- All leases are deemed operating leases, therefore rental income is recognized as operating revenue over the term of the lease.
-Advance lease payments are recorded as deferred revenue and recognized as rental revenue when earned over the lease period. - Rental income is composed of the lease canon and estimated property tax, using The Municipal Revenues Collection Center (from now on CRIM) tax rate, and multiplied by the number of lots leased. - For services provided to farmers, revenue is recognized at the time the service was rendered. - For land and property sales, revenues are recognized when title is conveyed to buyers.
+- Rental income is composed of the lease canon and estimated property tax, using The Municipal Revenues Collection Center (from now on CRIM) tax rate, and multiplied by the number of lots leased. - For services provided to farmers, revenue is recognized at the time the service was rendered. - For land and property sales, revenues are recognized when title is conveyed to buyers.
 Funds received from infrastructure program and federal assistance are recognized when disbursement of the funds are made. - Income from coffee and sugar taxes is recognized when the Commonwealth of Puerto Rico notifies FIDA.
 Coffee taxes imposed and collected by Federal U.S. Agencies are deposited at the Commonwealth, commingled with sugar taxes collections.
 Pending bills and undeclared taxes are not recorded in FIDA books.
-For the fiscal year ended June 30, 2020, such income ceased and was not received.
+Monies were received until fiscal year ended June 30, 2017.
+From fiscal years 2018 to June 30, 2020, such income ceased and was not received, following the requirements of Article 36 of the Reorganization Plan Number 4 (See Note 18(E)).
+Nevertheless, for the fiscal year ended June 30, 2022, FIDA recorded \$6.6 million in sugar taxes.
+During 2021, \$15.3 million were recorded.

-(T) PROPERTY TAXES
+(U) PROPERTY TAXES